-After 9 days of silence, YouTube finally addressed the growing controversy surrounding Logan Paul's controversial "suicide forest" vlog yesterday.
-However, while YouTube publicly condemned Logan Paul and his vlog, which featured footage of a suicide victim's body, they failed to take any responsibility for allowing the video - which had an image of the body in its thumbnail - to appear on the site in the first place, be monetised despite a clear violation of community standards, and then go on to trend worldwide.
-Not only that, they also made the completely tone-deaf claim that they "acted accordingly."
+After 9 days of silence, YouTube finally addressed the growing controversy surrounding Logan Paul's controversial "suicide forest" vlog.
+Although YouTube publicly condemned Logan Paul and his vlog, which featured footage of a suicide victim's body, they failed to take any responsibility for allowing the video - which had an image of the body in its thumbnail - to appear on the site in the first place, be monetised (despite a clear violation of community standards), and then go on to trend worldwide.
+And to top things off, they made the completely tone-deaf claim that they "acted accordingly."

 This is a multi-billion dollar, global organisation who will most likely have some of the best public relations staff in the world.
 So why didn't YouTube call themselves out?
 The answer, I fear, is because YouTube have in some ways lost control of their own platform.

 How algorithms helped Logan's suicide forest vlog trend

 YouTube relies on algorithms for all sorts of things, from recommended videos and predictive searches, to populating their trending page.
 So when it's said that YouTube "allowed" Logan's video to trend, what's really meant is that their algorithms allowed it, not that there was a conscious decision to make the vlog trend.